aws-samples/serverless-patterns/apigw-lambda-bedrock-sam/README.md

 ## How it works

-This SAM project uses Amazon Bedrock API for Anthropic Claude-v2 model to generate content based on given prompt.
+This SAM project uses Amazon Bedrock API for Anthropic Claude 3.5 Sonnet model to generate content based on given prompt.
 This is exposed through a serverless REST API.
 Please refer to the architecture diagram below:
 ![End to End Architecture](images/architecture.png)

 Here's a breakdown of the steps:

 1. **Amazon API Gateway**: Receives the HTTP POST request containing the prompt.

 2. **AWS Lambda**: Triggered by the API Gateway, this function forwards the prompt to Amazon Bedrock API using boto3 bedrock-runtime API.
-It uses Anthropic Claude-v2 model and sets other required parameters to fixed values for simplicity.
+It uses Anthropic Claude 3.5 Sonnet model and sets parameters like temperature, max tokens, and other configuration options.

-3. **Amazon Bedrock**: Based on the given prompt, using Anthropic Claude-v2 model generates the content and returns the response to Lambda.
+3. **Amazon Bedrock**: Based on the given prompt, using Anthropic Claude 3.5 Sonnet model generates the content and returns the response to Lambda.

 4. **Response**: Lambda processes the Bedrock output and sends it back to the user via the API Gateway.